plone/bobtemplates.plone/docs/develop.rst

 =====================

 Even though you can use bobtemplates without registration, you should register the template to allow plonecli and future mrbob versions to query for it.
-The registration is done by adding a Python entry point into the ``setup.py`` of ``bobtemplates.plone`` and by adding a short method to the ``bobregistry.py`` file.
+The registration is done by adding a Python entry point into the ``setup.py`` of ``bobtemplates.eea`` and by adding a short method to the ``bobregistry.py`` file.
-You can of course create your own custom package, analog to bobtemplates.plone and register your templates plonecli the same way.
+You can of course create your own custom package, analog to bobtemplates.eea and register your templates plonecli the same way.
 This could be used for example for your agency or client specific code structures.
 If you need help by creating such custom bobtemplates and plonecli integration's, give us a sign on Gitter: https://gitter.im/plone/plonecli.

 Let's look first on the entry point: